cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 NgZone inherits certain characteristics from the global zone, such as the zone's execution context and behavior.
 Any asynchronous operations (such as promises, timers, and events) initiated within the NgZone will be executed within the context of the NgZone thus triggering a change detection cycle.

-After all micro tasks have finished executing Zone.js calls the `onHasTask({microTask: false})` callback, this, in turn, triggers the internal Angular `onMicrotaskEmpty` `EventEmitter` and inside the `NgZoneChangeDetectionScheduler` class we can see that `this.applicationRef.tick()` is called triggering a global change detection cycle.
+After all micro tasks have finished executing Zone.js calls the `onHasTask({microTask: false})` callback, this, in turn, triggers the internal Angular `onMicrotaskEmpty` `EventEmitter` and inside the `NgZoneChangeDetectionScheduler` class where we can see that `this.applicationRef.tick()` is called starting a global change detection cycle.

 ```typescript
 export class NgZoneChangeDetectionScheduler {